f-corvaro/42.common_core/exams/README.md

 ## Support Me

 <p align="justify">
-I hope this guide helped you to understand this project, remember to ⭐ the repository If you want to support me:</p>
+I hope this guide helped you to understand this project, remember to ⭐ the repository.
+If you want to support me:</p>

 <a href="https://ko-fi.com/fcorvaro"><img width="180" img align="center" src="https://github.com/f-corvaro/42.common_core/blob/main/.extra/support-me-ko-fi.svg">